chrisc06/Local-Server-CPP/README.md

 # TeamUp - Local WebSocket C++ Server

-I strongly advise against using this for a server, its unsecure.
-You could implement the realtime part from here, if you wish.

 ## Features

 - **WebSocket Communication**: Enables bi-directional real-time data transfer with C# clients.